Your Guides

 Werner Pilz is an experienced Vision Quest guide and Wilderness Facilitator with more than fifteen years experience as a lead guide.
 He started his spiritual journey 30 years ago at the buddhist Naropa Institute in Boulder/Colorado.
 He later trained with the School of Lost Borders in the US and Germany.
 He has been guiding Vision Quests, running programmes and facilitating Way of Council all over Europe.
 He is an active member of the German-Speaking Wilderness Guides Network.

 His current passions are guiding sacred soul-journeys for men and supporting and mentoring young adults.
-His work is informed through Rites of Passage, The Four Shields, Council, Focusing, Identity-orientated Trauma Psychotherapy, Music and recent investigations in the Art of the Trickster.
+His work is informed by Rites of Passage, The Four Shields, Council, Focusing, Identity-orientated Trauma Psychotherapy, Music and the Trickster Archetype.
+He is also a very proud father of two blossoming 26 year-old women.

 -